dmmulroy/ts-error-translator.nvim/README.md

 ## Contributing

 We welcome contributions!
-If you're interested in improving TypeScript error handling in Neovim or want to suggest new features, please see our contribution guidelines.
+If you're interested in improving TypeScript error handling in Neovim or want to suggest new features, please feel free to create a Pull Request and we will take a look at it.

 ## Error Templates Destination